izivkov/universalapp/README.md

 - Law Practice Mobile Website
 - Recipes

-Here are some screenshots of template applications which can be created:
+Here are some screenshots of sample applications which can be created:

 ![](imgs/20170421-235033.png)![](imgs/20170421-235127.png)![](imgs/20170421-235145.png)![](imgs/20170421-235158.png)